MdevriesPhys/nvratemodel/README.md

 ```
 nv.example_PRL_Fig3a.run(path=None)
 ```
-which should look like the plot in our publication https://arxiv.org/abs/2301.05091.
+which should look like the plot in Ernst et. al.'s [publication](https://arxiv.org/abs/2301.05091).
 You can further test the following examples
 ```
 example_PRB_Fig7a